karmab/kcli-plan-samples/openshift4/README.md

 We first generate all the ignition files needed for the install.

-Then, if no api ip has been specified, we do a temporary deployment of a single vm using a centos7 template to gather a free ip
+Then, if no api ip has been specified, we do a temporary deployment of a single vm using a centos7 template to gather a free ip.

-With all this information, a kcli parameter file is created and stored in the same directory than the openshift artifacts for the given cluster.

 We then launch the deployment